Eluviian/Portfolio/README.md

 This portfolio currently contains three items:

-Game made in Unity during a 48-hour game jam - Down to Earth
+1) HTML pages for an experimental task - Spatial Foraging Task

-Android app made in Android Studio - RunQR
+2) Game made in Unity during a 48-hour game jam - Down to Earth

-HTML pages for an experimental task - Spatial Foraging Task
+3) Android app made in Android Studio - RunQR